SEND & Inclusion

 When a child arrives with a need that staff have not been trained in we will always make sure that we access the right training in order to support the child’s need.
 Training is a high priority for staff at Hazel Community Primary School and we recognise the benefits of accessing training in appropriate areas depending on the needs of the child or member of staff.

 We are proud of our inclusive school.
-Every child, regardless of special educational needs, has the opportunity to take part in activities outside of the classroom including sporting activities and trips.
-We will work with parents / carers to ensure that the needs of the child are met.
+Every child, regardless of special educational needs, has the opportunity to take part in some activities outside of the classroom including sporting activities and trips that help build their cultural capital.
+We work closely with parents / carers to ensure that the needs of the child are met.

 The school is on two levels.
 All stairs are highlighted.
 There is a lift to access the second floor.
 We have a medical room which includes a shower and changing facilities and there are disabled toilets.
-We have an Accessibility Plan which we update annually Accessibility Plan 2020-21.
+We have an Accessibility Plan which we regularly update and this can be found on our website.
 This is where we seek to improve the accessibility of the building / grounds further each year.
 We actively welcome the views of the children and their parents/carers when developing this plan.
 Our Equal Opportunity Policy gives further details Equality Policy and Equality Information and Objectives.

 All schools are provided with an overall budget based on the children they have in the school.
 Some of this budget is spent on ensuring children have what they need to learn and succeed in school.
 In addition to this, mainstream schools are provided with money for Special Educational Needs.
 This is called a 'notional SEN budget'.
 At our school, we also have some children that are entitled to additional funding from the local authority.
 This is called Element 3 funding.
 This allows us to offer personalised support for certain children.
 There are children with Education Health Care (EHC) plans in our school and this funding is carefully and thoughtfully spent to support these children.